 In addition, all of the fish tanks require at least one of the type of biological media to house beneficial bacteria in it and most of the filter nowadays comes with biological media in it.

 The bacteria can grow on any surface, but don’t simply spread out throughout the tank.
 Nitrifying bacteria tend to grow on the surface where there are most food and oxygen, which means where there is the most flow i.e. in the filter.

 In general, you should never need to replace your media.
 But, you must clean biological media minimally, just enough to remove all the visible debris.
 The older your media is the better it will filter your tank water.

 Learn the biological filtration more detail on our article: The Aquarium Nitrogen Cycle.

 Some of the types of biological media are:

 - Fluidized bed

 - Ceramic rings

-Mechanical Media the other aquarium filter media type that is the simplest ones.
-But, one of the most common one among other filter media.
+When you are using the sump filter or the canister filter, the mechanical filter is the first media that you will be placed in your filter.
+Mechanical Media the other aquarium filter media type that is the simplest one.
+But, one of the most common ones among other filter media.
 It involves passing tank water through mechanical filters (any type of filter) that acts as a strainer to catch dirt particles that are present in the water.
+Thus, this filter media removes large particles for the water preventing these particles to clog the biological media.
 There are various types of mechanical media.
 Finer the quality of media, the more waste particle it can trap.